-The faculty is expected to participate in service to their profession and to the university.
-Faculty are encouraged to be active in service to their community.
+The faculty are expected to participate in service to the university and their profession.
+Faculty are also encouraged to be active in service to their community.

 Each full-time faculty member is expected to be available during the normal work week of the regular session.
 Otherwise, hardships may be imposed upon students, fellow teachers, division/department chair, administrative officers, and others who may need to contact the teacher.

-Each faculty member shall establish a sufficient number of student-contact or office hours as determined by agreement between faculty and chairs and should be available by appointment at other times during the regular work week.
+The minimum number of office hours per week is ten for full-time faculty.
+Faculty should also be available by appointment at other times during the regular work week.
 These hours should appear on the teacher’s schedule on file with the deans and with the division/department chair and they should be announced to the students and posted conspicuously.
-The minimum number of office hours per week is ten for full-time faculty.

 In order to insure that students have access to part-time faculty for the purpose of academic assistance, those who teach day classes should be available to students at some time during the day, and those who teach night classes should be available to students for a reasonable time both before and after the scheduled class time.
 Other arrangements may be made by appointment.
 Students should be made aware of times at which they have access to part-time faculty.

-- Academic freedom – All members of the faculty, whether tenured or not, are entitled to academic freedom as set forth in the 1940 Statement of Principles on Academic Freedom and Tenure, formulated by the Association of American Colleges and the American Association of University Professors.
+- Academic freedom – All members of the faculty, whether tenured or no, are entitled to academic freedom as set forth in the 1940 Statement of Principles on Academic Freedom and Tenure, formulated by the Association of American Colleges and the American Association of University Professors